phulst/node-tile38/README.md

 though the search/scan commands use method chaining.
 You can find some examples below as well as in the examples folder.

+Most examples below are in ES6, and the library has been written in ES6, but the library uses Babel to transpile, so even if you're still running Node 4 or earlier you should be able to use this library.

+This library has not been tested in the browser.
+You generally would not want to expose your database directly to the internet, so even if it does work from the browser, it's not a good idea.

 ## Revision history: